JackpotRising/jr-docs/docs/unity/integration.md

 Tap the Build button and select a destination for your Xcode project.

 > During each build process you will see a terminal window open automatically.
-This is Cocopods installing the required resources.
+This is Cocoapods installing the required resources.
 Once complete the Xcode project will open automatically for you.
 Otherwise double-click 'Unity-iPhone.xcworkspace' file.

 ![Screenshot](media/build-ios/003.png)

-?> You may close the Cocopods terminal window at this time.
+?> You may close the Cocoapods terminal window at this time.

 #### 5. Build to Test Device